developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/keycapture/index.md

 -----

 ## Mapping Psion Function Keys
-The function keys of Zebra's Psion devices running Windows Mobile return a proprietary set of Unicode values in their `keydown/keyup` messages rather than the values generally expected on other devices running Windows.
+The function keys of Zebra's Psion devices running Windows Mobile return a proprietary set of Unicode values via Windows character messages rather than the values expected from Windows `keydown/keyup` messages.
 For example, pressing the F1 key returns the hexadecimal value E001 (57345 decimal) rather than the hex value 0x70 (112 decimal) as generally expected.
-This can lead to compatibility issues for Enterprise Browser apps when Microsoft virtual keycode values will be called from some devices and Psion-proprietary values on others.
+This can lead to compatibility issues for Enterprise Browser apps when running on Psion devices with Windows Mobile.

 For such scenarios, Zebra developed and recommends a means of mapping the Psion proprietary Unicode values of function keys used by an Enterprise Browser application to Microsoft virtual keycode values.

+> **Note**: This method should be used only for function keys.

 ### Enable and specify mapping
 Mapping the function keys on a Psion device requires adding a few lines to the app's `Config.xml` file, creating a file to specify the mapping assignments and copying the file to the device.